1

 Additional Skills and Responsibilities:

-• Ability to adapt and lead change.
+• Ability to adapt and lead change

 • Must possess strong interpersonal skills and the ability to resolve conflicting interests with the goal of obtaining cooperation.

-• Passion for exceptional hospitality, food, and beverages.
+• Passion for exceptional hospitality and food.

 • Ability to thrive in a fast-paced, entrepreneurial environment.